by Christo Komarnitski, Sofia, Bulgaria

 as seen on Cagle's Cartoons

-For years to come, we'll be paying for our oil in both treasure and blood, as we fight and parley to keep ever-tighter supplies flowing our way.
+For years to come, we'll be paying for our oil in both treasure and blood, as we fight and parley to keep ever-tighter supplies flowing our way.and concludes:

 The U.S. lives in an energy trap.
 We fell into it gladly, dug it deeper and sit fat and happy, with blinders on.
 We're fed daily meals of imported oil, from countries we pay in IOUs and think we can push around.